Getting the Access Control Solution Right – Introduction

 The Challenge & Stakeholders

-The challenge is to find the right compromise for your business which satisfies the often competing needs of the various stakeholders.
+The challenge of finding the right access control solution to find the right compromise for your business which satisfies the often competing needs of the various stakeholders.
 Key stakeholders include:

 • The Customer